andrezwicky/imgui/docs/FAQ.md

 Use `PushID()` / `PopID()` to create scopes and manipulate the ID stack, as to avoid ID conflicts within the same window.
 This is the most convenient way of distinguishing ID when iterating and creating many UI elements programmatically.
-You can push a pointer, a string or an integer value into the ID stack.
+You can push a pointer, a string, or an integer value into the ID stack.
-Remember that ID are formed from the concatenation of _everything_ pushed into the ID stack.
+Remember that IDs are formed from the concatenation of _everything_ pushed into the ID stack.
-At each level of the stack we store the seed used for items at this level of the ID stack.
+At each level of the stack, we store the seed used for items at this level of the ID stack.
 ```cpp
 Begin("Window");
 for (int i = 0; i < 100; i++)